 Fair value is the price that would be received from selling an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The three levels of inputs that may be used to measure fair value of plan assets are as follows:
+The three levels of inputs used to measure fair value of plan assets are described in Note 2, "Fair Value Measurements".